Best SD Card for GoPro HERO7 | Quick Recommendations

 SD and microSD cards also have a speed rating system that refers specifically to recording video.
 Annoyingly, there are three different generations of ratings.
 Older cards used a rating such as Class 10 or Class 4.
 They’re generally too slow to work well in the HERO7 cameras.
 A newer speed rating system uses either a U1 or U3.
 U3 is faster than U1 and is generally a safer bet, especially if you’re using it the Black or Silver (although there are also several U1 cards that are plenty fast enough).
 Finally, there’s an even newer scale, which you’ll see written as something like V60 or V30.
 Those refer to even faster ratings.
 So the short version is that if the card has a “V” rating, it’s fast enough.
 If it has a U3 rating, it’s fast enough.
 If it has a U1 rating, there’s a good chance it’s fast enough.
 And if it only has a “Class 10” rating, there’s a good chance it’s not fast enough.

 Speed Measures Explained

 A common source of confusion with the speed of memory cards is the difference between Mb/s and MB/s (or Mbps and MBps).
 It’s a little thing, but it matters.

 Video bitrates are conventionally measured in megabits per second, which is sometimes written as Mbps or Mb/s.
-The speed of memory cards is conventionally measured in megabytes per second, which is written as MBps or MB/s.
+The speed of memory cards is conventionally measured in data transfer in terms of megabytes per second, which is written as MBps or MB/s.
 There are 8 megabits in 1 megabyte.
 So 60Mb/s (megabits per second) is equivalent to 7.5 MB/s (megabytes per second).